leon-arndt/unity-gamedev-blog/about.md

-# Mobile Game Developer – Living in Hamburg, Germany
+# About
-Hi, this is a personal development blog of Leon Arndt.
+Hi, this is a personal development blog of Leon Arndt, a mobile Game Developer – Living in Hamburg, Germany.
 I started making games when I was ten years old and it has become a life-long passion.

 You can contact me at